surveycto/scto-encryption/docs/quick_start.md

 **Important notes**:

 * Make sure the folder path already exists.
 In the above example, make sure the `C:\\Users\\surveycto.user\\Documents\\Keys\\` folder already exists.
-* This example path is for MacOS and Linux.
-On Windows, use two backslashes `\\` instead of a single forward slash (Windows uses backslashes in folder paths, but backslashes are also used by Python, so the double-backslash means to use an actual backslash).
+* The example path above is for Windows.
+On MacOS and Linux, use a single forward slash `/` instead of a double-backslash `\\` (Windows uses backslashes in folder paths, but backslashes are also used by Python, so the double-backslash means to use an actual backslash).
 Here is an example file path in Windows:<br>
 `C:\\Users\\surveycto.user\\Documents\\my_key.pem`<br>
 And here is an example file path in MacOS:<br>
 `/Users/surveycto.user/Documents/my_key.pem`<br>
 Consult your operating system's operating manual as required.
 * When specifying the path, for consistent results, use the absolute path (i.e. the path from the root of your system, e.g. `C:\\` on Windows), as opposed to the relative path (the path relative to the Python file).
 * Keep this file secure, since it will be used to both encrypt and decrypt your data.
-We recommend you don't back it up to the cloud.
-Safeguard this key; for example, consider storing it as a secure note in a password manager.
+We recommend you don't back it up to the cloud (such as Dropbox, OneDrive, or Google Drive) unless it is in a highly secure environment, such as a secure note in a password manager.

 ## Encrypting a CSV file